choconnie/midterm_project/README.md

 Stack
 =======

-This project was writing in Ruby with the Sinatra framework.
+This project was written in Ruby with the Sinatra framework.

 Installation
 ==============